-Doing something kids actually like to do makes it much easier to distract themselves and pay attention to something other than their pain.
-Encourage them to consider things like going on a walk with a good friend or pet, playing a favorite game, or listening to music while exercising.
-As much as possible, help them to find something FUN to focus on while doing all the things they need to do.
+Doing something kids actually like to do makes it much easier to make progress with their goals.
+Encourage them to consider things like going on a walk with a good friend or pet, playing a favorite game, or listening to music while being active.
+As much as possible, help them find something FUN to focus on while doing all the things they need to (and hopefully want to) do!